 Specific goals of the IRCC include:

-• Providing a forum for promoting a common understanding of, and a framework for, performance-based building regulatory system development that are objective based and aim to meet societal needs;
+1. Providing a forum for promoting a common understanding of, and a framework for, building regulatory system development that are objective based and aim to meet societal needs;

-3. Fostering the exchange of ideas and the development of "Best Current Practice" documents and approaches;
+3. Fostering the exchange of ideas and the development of ‘best current practice’ documents and approaches;

-4. Promoting the sharing of information and the pooling of resources, on an international scale, to aid research and development of commonly-needed components of a performance-based building regulatory system;
+4. Promoting the sharing of information and the pooling of resources to aid research and development of commonly-needed components of a ‘best current practice’ building regulatory system;

-• Providing benefit to countries embarking on performance-based building regulation development, by providing guidance and support materials, thus minimizing potential duplication; and,
+6. Providing benefit to countries embarking on ‘best current practice’ building regulation development, by providing guidance and support materials, thus minimising potential duplication;

-Appointment of new members to the IRCC will be by consensus agreement of Committee Members.
-Applications would normally be from the primary national lead regulatory entity or national organisation with delegated regulatory tasks having experience in the development of performance-based building codes, and the potential to make an effective contribution towards achievement of the IRCC’s stated goals and can provide reliable information and knowledge about that country’s practices.
+Appointment of new members to the IRCC will be by consensus agreement of Committee members.
+Applications would be expected to be from the primary national lead regulatory entity or national organisation with delegated regulatory tasks having experience in the development of that country’s building regulatory system, having the ability to make an effective contribution towards the achievement of the IRCC’s stated goals and can provide reliable information and knowledge about that country’s practices.

-Applications for membership are to be submitted, to the Secretariat, in writing and be accompanied by supporting information on the experience, expertise and role in the building regulatory environment and the contribution, including resource allocation, that is envisaged could be made to achievement of the IRCC purpose and goals.
+Applications for membership are to be submitted to the Secretariat in writing and be accompanied by supporting information on the experience, expertise and role in the country’s building regulatory environment and the contribution, including resource allocation, that is envisaged could be made to help achieve the IRCC purpose and goals.

-All costs associated with the activities of the IRCC will be borne by the individual members.
+All costs associated with the activities of the IRCC will be borne by the members.

-Continued membership of the IRCC requires active ongoing participation.
-In this regard, non attendance at two consecutive IRCC meetings by a member, or their nominated alternate, will be cause for review of membership.
+Continued membership of the IRCC requires active ongoing participation in its activities.
+In this regard, non-attendance at two consecutive IRCC meetings without justification by a member, or their nominated alternate, will be cause for review of membership.
 Should membership be terminated the above application process will need to be followed for re-admittance.